August 28, 2018 • Paul Woolf

 In short, brands are fishing for customers with the lure of authenticity.
 Customers are wise to it and ignoring the bait.

 What can brands do to come across as more authentic?
-How can they improve perception of their authenticity so customers see them as “the real deal”?
-Here’s a few pointers:
+How can they improve the perception of their authenticity so customers see them as “the real deal”?
+Here are a few pointers:

 The ancient Delphic maxim “know thyself” is worth remembering when pursuing authenticity.
 Being untruthful about your brand or company, especially in an era where critics are only a social post away from exposing you, is hazardous and stupid.
 Being truthful, however, is not only about what you say but also how you say it.
 In marketing and sales, we’re accustomed to hyperbole.
 British Airways’ slogan in the 1990s stated that it was the “world’s favourite airline” based on the contention that it flew more people to more destinations than any other airline.
 Ignore the fact that it was the only option for reaching many destinations.
 Ignore the fact that there was no global survey of all travelers to back it up.